 Except where noted, this translation is by Cyril Bailey, as contained in his text “Epicurus - The Extant Remains.”
-The Principal Doctrines
+Please post questions or comments in the appropriate forum here: The Principal Doctrines

 PD 1 The blessed and immortal nature knows no trouble itself nor causes trouble to any other, so that it is never constrained by anger or favour.
 For all such things exist only in the weak.